t0ster/django_zendesk/readme.txt

 Zendesk's documentation for remote authentication is here: http://www.zendesk.com/api/remote_authentication

+If you're running the tests, make sure to set the TEST_DATABASE_CHARSET setting so that test databases are created to be utf8 compatible.

 CREDIT:

 Initial idea by Jon Gales <me@jongales.com> with improvements by Alexander Ljungberg <aljungberg@wireload.net>.